 It (ID.
 Buzz) will support EU-focused ride pooling for multiple customers sharing a ride at an even more attractive price and with the additional benefit of less inner-city traffic congestion.
 The ID.
 Buzz will provide safe access from one side and each seat will be individually accessible with a separate information screen for each passenger the more US-focused ride-hailing variant will provide a comfortable space for our customers traveling alone or in small groups of family and friends.Christian Senger, Head of R&D MaaS/TaaS, Volkswagen Group (Volkswagen Group New Auto strategy)

-Senger talked about the commercial version, which could be a big volume driver in Europe.
+Senger talked about the VW ID.
+Buzz Cargo, which could be a big volume driver in Europe.
 Moreover, he shared a teaser of a future commercial version’s interior that would be autonomous.

 For our goods transportation solutions, the autonomous ID.
 Buzz Cargo provides the right base for many use cases, eliminating the requirement for a human driver and making parcel delivery even more productive.Christian Senger, Head of R&D MaaS/TaaS, Volkswagen Group (Volkswagen Group New Auto strategy)

 Volkswagen Commercial Vehicles is evaluating various additional applications for the ID.
-Buzz apart from those confirmed at the New Auto strategy event in July 2021.
-At the ITS World Congress 2021 held in October 2021, the company suggested it could make an ID.
-Buzz ‘BLCK’ autonomous business shuttle that provides executive seating for four passengers.
+Buzz, apart from those confirmed at the New Auto strategy event in July 2021.
+At the ITS World Congress 2021 held in October 2021, the company suggested making an ID.
+Buzz ‘BLCK’ autonomous business shuttle provides executive seating for four passengers.
 It could offer an ID.
 Buzz autonomous ambulance as well.
 You can watch these and other digitally imagined versions in the embed below:

 Video Source: YouTube/Volkswagen Nutzfahrzeuge